ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1a-CRR/Readme.md

 	![](./images/image32b.png)

 1. Return to the browser tab where MQ Console is running.
 Refresh the page and click *Manage*.
-Verify that queue **APPQ** still has the number of messages you put to the queue earlier.
+Verify that queue **APPQ1** still has the number of messages you put to the queue earlier.

 	![](./images/image56.png)